michaelli00/MUSC361/notes.md

 - Became anti-folklore, claiming that the *Rite* wasn't based on Russian folklore
 - Became pro-cosmopolitan, Parisian
 - Moves towards quasi-tonal (focus on neo-classicism)

+# Unit 3

+## Florence Price

+Premiere of Symphony No. 1 featured both Black and White composer music

+- Symphony was influenced by Dvorak's works
+- Foregrounds Black musical traditions:

+  - Use of pentatonic scale
+  - Use of African drum (not in Dvorak)
+  - Call and response

+Quote: what did it mean for "the race" to "make progress in music"

+- Homogenizing race vs non-race music (participating in symphonic music)

+Black Migration resulted from opportunities in the north w/ soldiers fighting/dying in World War I

+## Birth of American Music

+White people leached off of African Minstral music, effectively progressing segregation in music

+**Spirituals**: African American folk songs from slavery (forbidden views, escape plans, communion)

+- Concert spirituals: concert setting (voice + piano, voice + orchestra) of spirituals.
+Ends up influencing works of Price and Still

+**Blues**: based on folk songs and recorded, giving birth to an industry around the blues (folk to urban)

+## Women and the Blues

+Blues are secular spirituals that focus on the true experience of Black America

+Split of Black men and black women blues

+  - men blues is usually solo (usually w/o band).
+Solitary wandering
+  - women contradicted women norms (house wife, domestic abuse, etc)

+White blues more structured

+  - Conductor, uses robot instead of black singer (racist)
+  - Lacks swing of blues
+  - White washes spiritual influences

+## William Grant Still

+- **Harlem Renaissance**: major Black movement.
+Artists hoped that music could bridge relationship with white people and elevate black culture (rise of cultural nationalism)

+- **American "Ultramoderns"**: goal is to make ultra modern music (though people who termed the word were ignorant of what modernism was like in Europe).
+Rather than reject tradition, focus was on ignoring traditions

+- **Depression-era "Populism"**: idea is that music can motivate people to work (music is more accessible and folk-like)

+## Jazz

+Segregation helped shape the rise of jazz: black individuals coming together to share music/ideas

+New Orleans was a large melting pot (diverse people) and important place of trade

+### Plessy v Ferguson

+Starts the "one-drop" rule.
+Any \% black implies you are under colored laws.
+Created communities of colored individuals

+### Great Migration

+People move north.
+One of the musicians was Louis Armstrong.
+Jazz moves from ensemble polyphonic to featuring soloist

+### Harlem Renaissance

+Swing is a cross racial music (black bands sometimes played for white audiences).
+Idea of building on blues/jazz to promote black music

+## Break Unit

+### Ruth Crawford Seeger

+Started leaning piano but became interested in composing (became ultramodernist)

+Went to Europe to not to study with anyone (usually most composers learn from a famous composer)

+Studies with Charles Seeger in the U.S. (ultramodernism)

+- Creates dissonant counterpoint: reversal of tonal principles

+Crawford moves to populist/folk music (accessible music for the common-man).
+This was partially because of the Great Depression

+## Unit 4 Shostakovich + Stalin

+### Shostakovich's Fifth

+2 perspectives of finale (NOT)

+- Image of the enthusiasm of the masses
+- Forced rejoicing, created under thread

+**Socialist Realism**: validating Stalinism

+- Opposed modernism and used accessible music/folk.
+Against **formalism***

+### Pre-Stalin Russia into Stalin Russia

+* Russian Revolution (1917-1927) embraces modernism and new art forms
+* Constructivism: art could support idioms of the Revolution

+- Some were against it, believed the music was too inaccessible.
+Instead Proletarian music was preferred.
+The former group were eventually seen as enemies of the public (begin of Stalinist Russia)

+### Weimar Republic Into Nazi Germany

+From "objective music" into lush music

+- Weimar embraced of modernism

+Nazi Germany had a revival of German Romanticism: Wagner, Beethoven, Bruckner used for political indoctrination

+- Modernism condemned as degenerate
+- Hitler isn't focused on creating new music, moreso focused on reviving old music

+### Viktor Ullman

+Leader of music in Theresienstadt

+### Post WWII

+Rise in serailism to "de-nazify" music.